-- Statewide assessment results;

-- Interim assessment results;

-- Similarly situated school's SLIPs; and

-- Evaluation(s), including staff, student, and community feedback, of the existing SLIP.
+- Statewide assessment results; - Evaluation(s), including staff, student, and community feedback, of the existing SLIP.

-The SLIP is to be reviewed on an ongoing basis with reports to the board on the implementation progress of the SLIP throughout the year of implimentation.
-By May 1 of each year, the SLIP to be implemented in the upcoming school year shall be presented to the District Board of Directors for review and approval.3 The District will post the District's SLIP(s) to the District's website under State-Required Information by August 1 of each year.
+The SLIP is to be reviewed on an ongoing basis with reports to the board on the implementation progress of the SLIP throughout the year of implementation.
+By May 1 of each year, the SLIP to be implemented in the upcoming school year shall be presented to the District Board of Directors for review and approval.
+The District will post the District's SLIP(s) to the District's website under State-Required Information by August 1 of each year.

-The District shall develop, with appropriate staff, school board members; and community input, a school district support plan (SDSP).4 in coordination with the District's SLIPs, shall
+The district shall develop, with appropriate staff; school board members; and community input, a school district support plan (SDSP).
+The SDSP, in coordination with the District's SLIPs, shall

-- Specify the support the District will provide to the District's schools; - Collaboratively establish priorities regarding goals or anticipated outcomes with the District's schools, including feeder schools; - Identify resources to support the established priorities; - Describe the time and pace of providing support and monitoring for the established priorities; - Describe the measures for analyzing and evaluating that the District support was effective in improving the school performance; and - Establish, evaluate, and update a parent, family, and community engagement plan.1
+- Specify the support the District will provide to the District's schools; - Collaboratively establish priorities regarding goals or anticipated outcomes with the District's schools, including feeder schools; - Identify resources to support the established priorities; - Describe the time and pace of providing support and monitoring for the established priorities; - Describe the measures for analyzing and evaluating that the District support was effective in improving the school performance; and - Establish, evaluate, and update a parent, family, and community engagement plan. - Direct the use of Enhanced Student Achievement funding for strategies to close gaps in academic achievement.